 If John Bays & Co are the Executors

 In cases where John Bays & Co are the Executors, then our firm has the responsibility to oversee every aspect of the administration and also carry out work which is normally undertaken by a family member such as arranging the funeral and clearing the house.
 In these cases, a partner in the firm will take overall responsibility and may delegate the majority of the work to another solicitor in the practice.
+There may be additional costs if John Bays & Co are the Executors.

 In addition, there are always expenses (known as disbursements) related to your matter which have to be paid to third parties We pay these on your behalf to ensure a smooth process.
 The most common disbursements are: